Dynamics and steady states of tight-binding chains in presence of isolated defects: Dynamics in the presence of the defect

-\textit{Dynamics in the presence of the defect}: Here, we employ the defect technique, which provides a compact route to quantities that are otherwise inaccessible in classical random-walk problems.
+Here, we employ the defect technique, which provides a compact route to quantities that are otherwise inaccessible in classical random-walk problems.
 In such problems, whenever a localized perturbation is introduced, i.e., by modifying the transition probability $\mathcal{T}$ at a single site $d$, as $\mathcal{T}^{\prime} = \mathcal{T} + \Pi $, with $\Pi$ non-zero only at $d$, the corresponding Green's function, $G^{\prime} = (I -\mathcal{T}^{\prime})^{-1}$, is related to the unperturbed one through the resolvent identity $G^{\prime} = G - G\,\Pi\,G^{\prime}$, with $G = (I - \mathcal{T})^{-1}$.
 Solving this single-site self-consistent equation \textit{at the defect site} yields the sought-after contribution, $G^{\prime}_d=G_d\big[1+G_d\,\Pi\big]^{{-1}}$.
 By inserting it back in the resolvent identity, one captures the full response of the walk to the perturbation~\cite{kenkre2021memory}.
 In other words, the defect technique isolates the local modification and renders the problem analytically tractable in closed form.
-Such a procedure can be followed for an arbitrary (finite) number of defect sites and irrespective of the type of the defect.
+Such a procedure can be followed for an arbitrary (finite) number of defective sites and irrespective of the type of defect.

 To apply the defect technique to the case at hand, we start with Eq.~\eqref{Eq:Inhomogeneous_TDSE}, which yields in the Laplace domain $\epsilon$, with $\widetilde{f}(\epsilon)=\mathcal{L}\left\{f(t)\right\}=\int_0^{\infty}dt~e^{-\epsilon t}f(t)$,